rmschick/fishtech-challenge/README.md

 This is my first project utilizing Go, Serverless, Terraform.
 The only service I was familiar with was AWS Lambda.
 Coming from Frontend Engineering, I believe I could have done things better:

-        Organization: Orgraning the repository and file directories to have a more clean and readable project
+        Organization: Organizing the repository and file directories to have a more clean and readable project
         Testing: I have only utilized automated testing once with NodeJS, couple with learning Go, Go API's, serverless, and Terraform I was unable to achieve testing.
         Experience: It is difficult to approach a problem with no experience in any of the tools required to solve it.